KomodoPlatform/developer-docs/docs/qa/adb-logcat.md

 </div>

 - Finally, re-enter the command `.\adb.exe devices`.
 If everything was successful, you should now see your device’s serial number in the command prompt.
+- If your device isn't being detected, follow the instructions in [this article](https://developer.android.com/studio/run/oem-usb#Win10) to install the USB driver corresponding to your device.
+The drivers for your device can be found in [this table](https://developer.android.com/studio/run/oem-usb#Drivers)
 - Now, open the AtomicDEX app on your mobile and run the following command in your Command Prompt:

 ```powershell